Australia 17 min

 With a famously innovative spirit and a high quality of life, you won't be short of opportunities or support down under.
 The Australian government provides significant assistance to small businesses, while around 8% of the country's population already work as independent contractors.

 Independent contractors are workers who provide contracted services to another party.
-However, under Australian law, they are classified differently from employees, and are not entitled to the same benefits.
+They operate as self-employed business owners rather than traditional employees.
+However, under Australian law, they are classified differently from employees and are not entitled to the same benefits.

 See also: Why businesses hire international employees vs. contractors